eXascaleInfolab/bench-vldb20/Algorithms/README.md

 ### Limitations

-- Next section will describe parametrization, if you didn't implement it - do not invoke `-algx` with your algorithm name - the tester will crash.
+- Do not invoke `-algx` with your algorithm name - the tester will crash.

 - If your C++ code doesn't compile under the restrictive flags and it's too much work to change it - you have to disable them in the Makefile, the flags are in the beginning of the build command.

 - If your algorithm expects matrix in the tranposed form (i.e. where time series are rows and not columns), please see `Performance/Benchmark.cpp`, the function around ~180 for DynaMMo algorithms handles it to transpose the matrix before feeding it in, and back after the output **outside** of time measurement.

-### Parametrization

-This section is about adding a possibility to vary a certain parameter of your algorithm without editing the code and rebuilding the project.
-At the moment you can very only one parameter by supplying it via `-algx` command.

-This is entirely optional and generally not needed unless you want to test more rigorously the impact of a certain parameter and see how this compares to other algorithms.

-[Under construction]

 ___